Skip to content

 Long gone are the days when a rangefinder was a simple point-and-shoot device capable of delivering a yardage and nothing more.

 Today’s golf rangefinders are packed with features.
 You can still find the basic functionality of yesteryear’s lasers, but you can also get ones that will factor elevation and even weather, including wind speed and direction, into your yardages.
-Or rangefinders designed specifically for shaky hands.
+Or what about a rangefinder that can actually pair with your launch monitor to give you personalized club recommendations right on the course?
+You can get that too.
 There’s lens quality and optics to consider.
-And there are even rangefinders that include GPS yardages to go along with the numbers that you shoot with the laser.
+And there are even some that include GPS yardages to go along with the numbers that you shoot with the laser.
 The list of variables goes on from there and is more extensive than you might imagine.

 The point is that a rangefinder is not just a rangefinder.